 - Philippines (2009)

-- London School of Economics and Political Science (Master of Laws - International Business Law; Merit Award; Chevening scholar) (2019)
+- London School of Economics and Political Science (Master of Laws in International Business Law with Merit; Chevening scholar) (2019)